maertm/Disc-TalkBot/README.md

 ### Bot setup
-A discord bot can be created here: https://discord.com/developers This will create the bot token
+A discord bot can be created here: https://discord.com/developers -This will create the bot token

 Invite your bot to the discord with permissions from here: https://discordapi.com/permissions.html